Chip Kelly: Head coach

 On March 31, 2009, Oregon announced head coach Mike Bellotti would be promoted to athletic director, with Kelly promoted to head coach.

-Kelly coached the Oregon Ducks to BCS games in each of his four seasons as head coach: the 2010 Rose Bowl, 2011 BCS National Championship Game, 2012 Rose Bowl, and 2013 Fiesta Bowl.
+Kelly coached Oregon to BCS games in each of his four seasons as head coach: the 2010 Rose Bowl, 2011 BCS National Championship Game, 2012 Rose Bowl, and 2013 Fiesta Bowl.
 Kelly coached Oregon to three consecutive outright conference championships from 2009 to 2011 and a conference division title in 2012.
 Oregon won its second consecutive BCS bowl game after they defeated #5 Kansas State in the 2013 Fiesta Bowl.
 What may be considered the most important part of Kelly's résumé at Oregon, however, is that he posted undefeated records against the Ducks most hated rivals, the Oregon State Beavers and the Washington Huskies, something never before achieved by an Oregon coach.

 Kelly was named the 2009 and 2010 Pac-10 Coach of the Year, 2010 Eddie Robinson Coach of the Year, 2010 Walter Camp Coach of the Year, 2010 Sporting News Coach of the Year, 2010 AFCA Coach of the Year Award, and 2010 Associated Press Coach of the Year.

 Kelly helped the Ducks gain national attention in 2009 after an upset of the then #5 USC Trojans on October 31.
 Kelly became the first Pac-10 coach to win an outright conference championship in his first season, sending the Ducks to the Rose Bowl for the first time since 1995.
 The Ducks hoped to win their first Rose Bowl since 1917, but lost a close game to Ohio State.
 On December 7, 2009, Kelly was named Pac-10 Coach of the year.
 He was the second Ducks coach to earn the honor, the other being Rich Brooks (two times).